microstrat/activiti-archetype/README.md

   - {artifact id} will be replaced by whatever you name the root artifact.
   - This is the extension project where extensions will be placed.
   - It is possible to add multiple extension projects however they must be added to the activiti-app project.

+## License

+This project is released under the [Apache License, Version 2.0] (http://www.apache.org/licenses/LICENSE-2.0.html).

+## Next Steps

+As this is the initial release there are a number of things that still need to be done.
+The biggest things are more logistical such as:

++ Publish the archetype to Maven central.
++ Usage documentation needs to be written and made available.
++ Supplementary documentation like How-to blogs and videos.